 Why Treasurie loves it - Who doesn't want 600 stitches?
 I can't even imagine that many!
 This machine has a quality build in combination with computerized convenience and creativity.
 What is not to love?

-3. Janome HD3000 Heavy Duty
+7. Janome HD3000 Heavy Duty

 Why Treasurie loves it – I love the metal frame and simplicity of this machine.
-Simple means nothing much to go wrong especially if you need a machine that will be hard-wearing and long-lasting.
+Simple means nothing much to go wrong, especially if you need a machine that will be hard-wearing and long-lasting.

-1. Singer S18 Studio
+8. Singer S18 Studio

-The Singer S18 STUDIO (Amazon link) has an extra-large sewing space plus an extension table which is perfect for quilters and sewers looking to tackle larger projects.
+The Singer S16 STUDIO (Amazon link) has an extra-large sewing space plus an extension table which is perfect for quilters and sewers looking to tackle larger projects.
 This is a high-performance machine with a large number of functions including 400 stitches and alphabet scripts.

 Why Treasurie loves it - So many functions to play with!
 This machine will appeal to quilters looking to work on larger projects and get a little more out of their machine than basic stitching.
 It is also great for beginners with a higher budget due to its variable speed control lever.

-The Brother Designio DZ820E (Amazon link) is the ultimate sewing machine package that includes so many extras it will take you hours to unpack the box.
-This computerized machine includes a USB flash drive port to easily transfer embroidery designs from your computer to your sewing machine with no added software.
-If your wish list for the best sewing machine includes high-speed embroidery functions then this is the machine for you.
+The Brother SE600 (Amazon link) is the ultimate sewing machine package that includes so many extras it will take you hours to unpack the box.
+This computerized machine includes 80 built-in designs and 6 embroidery letter fonts.

-3. Juki TL-2000Qi
+10. Juki TL-2000Qi

-This Juki TL-2000Qi (Amazon link) machine comes with a durable aluminum die-cast arm for low vibration sewing perfect for heavy-duty sewing and quilting.
+This Juki TL-2000Qi (Amazon link) machine comes with a durable aluminum die-cast arm for low-vibration sewing, perfect for heavy-duty sewing and quilting.
 The extension table that is included means you have a large work area for large sewing projects such as home decor items.